June Yoshiko Kaililani Ryushin Tanoue, MPH Kumu Hula, Sensei

 She spent 33 years working with nonprofit organizations.
 Nearly 25 years were with food banks in Oregon, Hawaii and Chicago.
 She also worked in grants administration with USA for Africa and the Hawaii Community Foundation.

-There are different levels to the practice of Hula.
-One level is free and easygoing.
-A deeper level is spiritual.
-Meditation is a wonderful way to cultivate your spiritual experience.
+Meditation is a wonderful way to cultivate mindful awareness and deepen your spiritual practice - whatever that may be.
 Our minds can be very busy creating a lot of suffering if gone unchecked.
 Meditation helps you work with your mind skillfully.
 Itʻs not about stopping thinking.
 Rather it’s a way of being with yourself and seeing that when we regularly pause and consciously breathe, we actually think clearer and are less reactive.
 Meditation is a practice that requires courage and heart.
 In the process, you will connect and open to your own wisdom and the wisdom of Hula.

-If you are interested in learning how to meditate, The Zen Life and Meditation Center (the Halau’s sister organization) has a wonderful Primer Series of classes on living a Zen-inspired life of openness, empathy and clarity with a foundation of mindfulness meditation.
+If you are interested in learning how to meditate, The Zen Life and Meditation Center (the Halau’s sister organization) has a wonderful Foundations of Mindfulness Series about living a Zen-inspired life of openness, empathy and clarity.
 That translates well to living a hula-inspired life of grace, strength and aloha.

 La’au Lapa’au is the study of healing through spirituality and native Hawaiian medicinal plants.
 La’au Lapa’au practitioners were the medical doctors of old Hawaii.
 June studied for five years with master La’au Lapa’au practitioner, Papa Henry Allen Auwae.
 Papa Auwae always said that healing was 80% spiritual and 20% the plants.